EPILOGUE

 Frank Thomas Bullen (1857-1915).

-In January 1975, Frank Culbard was in the
+In January 1975, Captain Frank Culbard

 newspaper headlines when as